- Home

 As well as making food taste amazing, garlic is a top contender in the world of superfoods.
 Related to the onion, garlic has been used for medicinal purposes for centuries due to its antibiotic, antifungal, and antiviral properties.
 These properties can be attributed to allicin – a sulfur-containing compound that gives garlic its strong smell and flavour.

-What’s more, garlic is thought to act as an anticoagulant by making the cells involved in blood clotting (platelets) less likely to stick together and build up on artery walls.
+Garlic is thought to act as an anticoagulant by making the cells involved in blood clotting (platelets) less likely to stick together and build up on artery walls.
 This can result in a reduced risk of heart attacks.
-Though research is still limited, scientists also believe that garlic’s sulphurous compounds may be able to block tumours and inhibit cancerous cells.
+Though research remains limited, scientists also believe that garlic’s sulphurous compounds may be able to block tumours and inhibit cancerous cells.

-Additional studies have looked into the effect of garlic on bone health and the results suggest that garlic may increase estrogen levels and minimise bone loss.
-Other research suggests that garlic may offer some relief for symptoms of osteoarthritis.
+Additional studies suggest that garlic may increase estrogen levels and minimise bone loss.
+Other research suggests that garlic may offer some relief from osteoarthritis symptoms.

 Garlic can be added to lots of recipes to enhance flavour.
 But, if you’re interested in recipes where it takes more of a leading role, you might enjoy this list of delicious dishes from Olive.